Joutace/Joutace/README.md

 Self-taught and always eager to take on new challenges and experiences.
 🎯 Quick Facts

-📍 Based in Curitiba, PR, Brazil.
+📍 Based in Curitiba, PR, Brazil.<br>
-🎂 25 years old and excited about the endless possibilities of tech.
+🎂 25 years old and excited about the endless possibilities of tech.<br>
 Feel free to connect, collaborate, or just say hi!
 Let's build something amazing together.

- My name is João, also known as <i><b>JC</b></i><br>

-Specialist in Angular and Flutter

-A regular developer trying to learn how to code better solutions for everyone!<br>

-Always teaching myself new skills and experiences.

-I'm 25 and live in Curitiba, PR

 </p>